 Expenses claim (EC)

 HD will reimburse professional expenses incurred during a professional travel.
-Travel is considered professional when its main purpose is work related (project activities or need for. representation) and it has been defined and authorized as such prior to departure.
+Travel is considered professional when its main purpose is work related (project activities or need for representation) and it has been defined and authorized as such prior to departure.

 The expense claim has to be prepared by the traveler and sent with originals to his/her focal point within two weeks after his return.